Introduction

 System Overview

 By utilizing Zero-Knowledge (ZK) proofs, the network allows a smart contract to verify that a piece of off-chain work was performed correctly.
-This architecture allows the blockchain to act as an enforcement and settlement layer for expensive computations—such as analyzing historical states or complex data transitions—that would otherwise be impossible to perform on-chain.
+This architecture allows the blockchain to act as an enforcement and settlement layer for expensive computations such as analyzing historical states or complex data transitions, which would otherwise be prohibitively expensive to perform on-chain.

 The Network Architecture